Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - **Regression**: Making predictions about numbers (like guessing house prices).
 - **Time Series**: Using past information to predict future events (like weather forecasting).
 - [**Mean Squared Log Error (RMSLE)**](https://www.kaggle.com/code/carlolepelaars/understanding-the-metric-rmsle): A way to measure how accurate our predictions are.
+- [**Mean Absolute Error (MAE)**](https://www.kaggle.com/discussions/general/413103): A way to measure how accurate our predictions are.
+- [**R² Score (Coefficient of Determination)**](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html): R² Score tells us how well our model predicts prices.
+It shows how much of the price differences can be explained by the features we used in our model.

 ## Data Organization